catlee/aosa-volume2/raw/mailman/mailman.rst

 just once, when it first comes into the system.
 From then on, it deals only with the message object tree until it's ready to send it back out to the outgoing mail server.
 It's at that point that Mailman flattens the tree back into a bytes representation.
-Along the way, Mailman pickles the message object tree for quick storage to, and reconstruction from, the file system.
+Along the way, Mailman `pickles`_ the message object tree for quick storage to, and reconstruction from, the file system.
-*Pickles* are a Python technology for serializing any Python object, including all its subobjects, and it's perfectly suited to optimizing the handling of email message object trees.
+*Pickles* are a Python technology for serializing any Python object to a byte stream, including all its subobjects, and it's perfectly suited to optimizing the handling of email message object trees. *Unpickling* is deserializing this byte stream back into a live object.
+By storing these byte streams in a file, Python programs gain low cost persistence.

 The mailing list